MisterIchor/sbtf-mod-manager-creator/README.md

-## A mod manager/creator for Space Beast Terror Fright, a game by Nornware
+ A mod manager/creator for Space Beast Terror Fright, a game by Nornware

 SBTF Mod Manager/Creator allows users to create mods and share them without having to share the game's entire assets as well as manage mods through set a mod folder, enabling and disabling them, and adjusting the load order.
 The manager/creator uses a modified version of [SBTFTool](https://github.com/SquidingTin/sbtf_tool_batch/tree/v2.0.0) by SquidingTin which can be found [here](https://github.com/MisterIchor/sbtf_tool_batch).

 ## Installation
 Download the release and extract it whereever you please.
 Then, download my modified version of SBTFTool and extract it inside the sbtftool folder located within the root of the manager/creator folder.

-Upon startup, SBTF Mod Manager/Creator will prompt you to provide a path to the game's sbtf_pub.nwf file. [b]This must be a file from version 60[/b] as it was the last version supported by SBTFTool.
+Upon startup, SBTF Mod Manager/Creator will prompt you to provide a path to the game's sbtf_pub.nwf file. **This must be a file from version 60** as it was the last version supported by SBTFTool.

-## How to get the right version of Space Beast Terror Fright?
+### How to get the right version of Space Beast Terror Fright?

-1a.
-Type ```steam://open/console``` into your web browser.
+1. Type ```steam://open/console``` into your web browser.

-1b.
-Alternatively, you can type ```steam://open/console``` into run.exe (if you are on windows) or ```steam steam://open/console``` into the terminal if you are on linux.
+  - Alternatively, you can type ```steam://open/console``` into run.exe (if you are on windows) or ```steam steam://open/console``` into the terminal if you are on linux.

 2. Type or copy the following line into the console ```download_depot 357330 357331 5505261689257298877``` and hit enter.
 If done correctly, it will something like ```Downloading depot 357331 (3 files, 277 MB) ... ```.